domdere/missing-py2/README.md

 Don't forget to run `py_initialize` from `Python.Interpreter` during the start up phase of your application

+Requires the `python-dev` libs, which can be installed on Ubuntu with `sudo apt-get install python-dev`.

 # See Also

 -   [**softmechanics/missingpy**] [softmechanics-missingpy] : The original project